meilisearch/documentation/learn/core_concepts/primary_key.md

 Suppose you add documents to an index without previously setting its primary key.
 In this case, Meilisearch will automatically look for an attribute ending with the string `id` in a case-insensitive manner (for example, `uid`, `BookId`, `ID`) in your first document and set it as the index's primary key.

-If Meilisearch finds multiple attributes ending with `id`, it will throw the [`index_primary_key_multiple_candidates_found`](#index-primary-key-multiple-candidates-found) error and ask you to manually set the primary key.
-If it cannot find a suitable attribute, it will throw the [`index_primary_key_no_candidate_found`](#index-primary-key-no-candidate-found) error.
+If Meilisearch finds [multiple attributes ending with `id`](#index-primary-key-multiple-candidates-found) or [cannot find a suitable attribute](#index-primary-key-no-candidate-found), it will throw an error.
 In both cases, the document addition process will be interrupted and no documents will be added to your index.

 ## Primary key errors